simondlr/computingcommons/manuscript/prologue.md

+# A Work in Progress

+A big disclaimer.
+This book is still a work in progress.
+You will find disjointed thoughts and parts where I make notes for myself ((such as this, using double brackets)).
+Some chapters aren't done, and there's gaps that still need to be filled.
+Even in this disjointed manner, it is still readable, so if you do indeed choose to venture through it at this early stage, thank you.
+This book is being lean published online.
+You are welcome to submit feedback & comments.
+Please do.
+Enjoy.

 # Prologue

 When I was doing research for my masters degree into information overload, one of my favourite papers was George Miller's article on the number 7: looking into the limits on our capacity to process information.
 It was written in 1956 and it starts as follows: